vibhurai/Facebook_operations/README.md

 2> Install The Dependencies As Mentioned In Requirements.txt

-3> Download The Chrome Driver From Https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/, Unxzip The File And Paste The Execution File The "Python Folder"
+3> Download The Chrome Driver From Https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/, Unzip The File And Paste The Execution File The "Python Folder"
  (Ex : C:\users\user\appdata\local\programs\python\python39)

 3> Run The Test File From The Ide Interface Itself And Not The Terminal